 1989 Donruss Opening Day Barry Bonds, #16 (eBay affiliate link)

-What makes it great: Definitely one of the weirder entries on the list.
+What makes it great: 1987 Donruss Opening Day Barry Bonds error is definitely one of the weirder entries on the list.
 Sure, errors happen, but not often this egregious, and definitely not for one of the best to swing the stick.

 What happened?
 Well, see, that’s not Barry Bonds.
 It’s Johnny Ray, obviously another Pittsburgh Pirate who for some reason, created some confusion.
 And, he was a 2B at that, so not like they grouped the outfield together, etc.